1947–48 MIT Engineers men's ice hockey season

 The 1947–48 MIT Engineers men's ice hockey season was the 45th season of play for the program but first under the oversight of the NCAA.
-The Engineers represent the Massachusetts Institute of Technology and were coached by Al Carvelli.
+The Engineers represent the Massachusetts Institute of Technology and were coached by Al Carvelli in his 2nd season.

 Season

 MIT entered the season by putting together the most expansive slate of games in program history.
 The Engineers were scheduled to play 19 matches, 14 of which coming against NEIHL opponents.
 With most of the games being played at the Boston Arena, MIT could at least be assured that weather would not impact their season too severely.

 The Beavers played their first match in early December but had to do so without two of their star players as both Ed Thompson and Don Lea were both injured.
 Without the standout forwards, MIT had to rely on its defense and team captain Jack Clifford led the way to a pair of victories after opening the year with a loss.

 The following week, MIT was putting forth a tremendous performance against Northeastern despite missing three forwards.
 Don Lea was back in action and had paced the Engineers to a 4–2 lead.
 Unfortunately, he reinjured his twisted ankle in the second period while Tom Tsotsi was ejected after a fight.
-Short 5 regulars in the final period, MIT couldn't keep up the scoring pace and fell to the Huskies.
+Short five regulars in the final period, MIT could not keep up the scoring pace and fell to the Huskies.
 The lack of offense was keenly felt in the next game when the Techmen were bowled over by Boston University 0–7.
 Lea fought through his injury and returned for the match against Boston College.
 He proved to be pivotal in the team attempted comeback after falling down 1–4 in the first.
 He scored twice to pull the Engineers into a tie with the vaunted Eagles but BC played a stingy brand of defense thereafter and managed to grind out two goals to capture the match.